pradyungn/Ultrabot/README.md

 This part is pretty simple!
 Just make a google account without 2FA.
 After doing so, go to your account settings and turn on access from less secure apps.
 Although it seems scary, all this does is that it allows the bot to be able to log into your bot account if it has the proper credentials.

+### Making a Discord Bot Account

+For the bot to run, it needs to actually log into a container account.
+To do that, go the [discord developer portal](https://discordapp.com/developers/applications/) and create an application by clicking on 'New Application'.
+Then, click on the 'Bot' tab.
+Once there, create a bot by clicking 'Add Bot', Name the bot whatever you want, and the bot should generate.
+Along with the bot, a token should be generated.
+Keep the page open, as you will need to copy this token into the config file.

 ## Setting up Persistent Storage

 Another cool thing about Ultrabot is that it has persistent storage!
 This may seem trivial, but persistent storage between deployments is a hard thing to do!
 Lucky for us,  Google's Firebase makes things simpler than normal.
 Let's get right on that!